peter9811/AnimeEffects/README.md

 - Windows 10 or newer
 - Ubuntu LTS or comparable distro
-- macOS Big Sur or newer
+- MacOS Big Sur or newer

 ## Development requirements